Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 ### Site Owner Goals

+- To create an engaging experience for players that will keep them playing again and again
+- To have a trivia game with a mix of easy to difficult questions

 ### User Requirements and Expectations

 #### Requirements

+- A landing page that explains what the website is and what is involved with the game
+- All the buttons and links on the page function properly
+- The website is easy to navigate
+- That the game doesn't display the same question twice
+- The game tallies my end score so I can see how I did

 #### Expectations

+- The questions are fun, challenging and diverse
+- The game gives me a variety of choices per question
+- The game gives me an indication whether I got the right or wrong answer
+- I can add my final score to a leaderboard

 ### Design Choices

+For overall design, I went will a classic arcade game look.
+The styling is minimalist and reminiscent of old video game backgrounds.
+I aim to make it appealing to classic and modern video game fans.
+I have opted for a dark background with all of the interactible elements being bright variants of red, green and blue.

 #### Fonts

+I went with Roboto Mono and monospace for my font as it has a classic video game program look to it.
+I also think it looks attractive as a white text on dark background.
+Since the website isn't very text heavy I feel the spaced out characters have a good appearance.
+It also adds extra emphasis to special characters and similar character types, adding extra edges, dashes or curves to maximise readability.
+I acquired this font on [Google Fonts](https://fonts.google.com/specimen/Roboto+Mono?query=roboto+mo#glyphs).

 #### Icons

+I used the free icons available on [Font Awesome](https://fontawesome.com/icons?d=gallery&p=2) to enhance and draw attention to certain sections of the page.
+The appropriate icons coincide with the topic being discussed in the text, such as using a gamepad and star icon for the 'Lets Play!' and 'Highscores' buttons on the landing page.
+Soical media icons are used instead of urls for asthetic enhancement.
+These icons are also styled alongside all other elements of the page so they blend seemlessly without sticking out.

 #### Colors